antipalos/cardano-puzzle/0001/README.md

 ### 5

 > What historically happened to some alphabet letters you now can do to words.
 (This hint will not help you if you don't know yet what previous hint means)

+## Breadcrumbs

+> If you know how 24 is related to letters: TTOV - you are on the right track